pipeforce/pipeforce.github.io/docs/api/commands.md

 ## log.search ``v1``
 ----------
 Searches the cloud logs and returns the last 30 entries per request.
 Supports pagination toscroll thru the entries.
+Does not return log.search log entries in order to not repeat itself.

 [Try online.](https://try.pipeforce.org/#/commandform?command=log.search:v1)